Meet Cardio Spider!

 Christopher: After performing his solo puppet act for 30 years (you might have seen him on “America’s Got Talent”) Christopher is delighted to be working with real humans.
 What he loves most about working with Cardio Spider is … finally, he doesn’t have to carry the entire act.
 Christopher also performs with the Las Vegas Improvisation Players, often on banjo or guitar.

 Kris Chung: Kris Chung hails from Las Vegas and is proud to be one of the many legs (or eyes?) of Cardio Spider.
 He is a voice-over actor by trade, but also has a background in theatre directing, improv, and general pretend-playing.
-He acquired his love for improv while taking classes at the Upright Citizens Brigade in New York, where he also performed with his long-form improv team Don Carlos, Attorney at Law.
+He acquired his love for improv while studying and performing it at the Upright Citizens Brigade in New York.
 He wrote and directed the interactive play “Prom Night of the Living Dead” in New York, as well as productions of “Midsummer Night’s Dream” and “Wit” in Beijing, China.
 He has a BFA in Theatre Directing from University of Michigan.
+Kris also directed Cardio Spider’s last sketch show Cult Fiction.

 Paul Lirette: For over 23 years, Paul has been writing and performing on stage and film.
 He is a graduate of both the famed Second City Improv conservatory and Sketch Writing conservatory and is a member of the Screen Actors Guild.
 In addition to performing, he has produced several short films, including “Just Like the Movies,” which won the Nevada Filmmaker Award at the 2012 Dam Short Film Festival in Boulder City.
 Paul also serves as the director of the Las Vegas Improvisation Players, a non-profit organization dedicated to offering a positive, supportive, and entertaining outlet for people to experience the art of improvisation.
 He offers the diversity that only a white male can bring to an improv troupe, and enjoys regaling his fellow improvisers with tales of his hard-knock life of middle class upbringing amidst a world that only sees him as a member of the majority class.
 He has persevered through all the obstacles of being born with low levels of melanin and with XY chromosomes to achieve a level of success only found by 99% of other improvisers.